 How to take a blood sample

-This is used to test for HIV, syphilis, Hepatitis B and Hepatitis C. Most people find it easier to take the test after watching our short instruction video.
-It shows someone doing the test and gives you tips to help your blood flow.
+A blood sample is used to test for HIV, syphilis, hepatitis B and hepatitis C. Most people find it easier to take the test after watching our short video.
+It shows someone doing the test and gives you tips to help.

 What is included in the kit?